DIY Pet First Aid Kit

 At the start of the new year, we’re getting organised, we’re getting everything sparkly clean, we’re well onto our way for a Fresh Start.
 But like I said, this week is all about laying foundations for the year ahead.
 Feeling secure knowing you’ve got the big stuff sorted.
 Knowing that you have a safety net to catch you when things fall apart.
 Because as much as we want life to be perfect – it aint.
-So this month I want to encourage you to go about creating your own DIY Doggie At Home Medical Kit.
+So this month I want to encourage you to go about creating your own DIY Pet First Aid Kit.